prataprc/prataprc.github.io/_posts/2017-06-12-parser-combinator-composition.md

   the Nodify callback prunes away the beginning quote, end quote and return the golang string as ParsecNode.
 * An integer value.
-* An atom of alpha numeric characters including special chars `_.-`.
-  Atom always start with lower case or upper case alphabet.
+* An atom of alpha numeric characters including special chars `_.-`, which always start with lower case or upper case alphabet.

 In the above parsing logic, values are parsed as yterm.
 Since a term can be one of the value described above, we use OrdChoice.